Is Anxiety Keeping You Up at Night? How to Get Good Sleep

 You: "Okay I am up!
 You win!"

-- In addition to talking to your regular doctor you may also want to discuss your sleep problems with your psychiatrist or therapist.
+In addition to talking to your regular doctor, you may also want to discuss your sleep problems with your psychiatrist or therapist.
 If anxiety is the cause then it makes good common sense to treat your anxiety.
-There are many ways to treat anxiety including talk therapy and anti-anxiety medications.
-Many of the anxiety medications also help with sleep problems.
+There are many ways to treat anxiety, including talk therapy and anti-anxiety medications, many of which help with sleep problems.